maximeh/script.myepisodes/README.md

 zip -r $dest-$version.zip $dest rm -r $dest
 ````
-It will create a zip file that you can install directly within XBMC.
+It will create a zip file that you can install directly within Kodi.

 install
 =======

-Using the GUI of XBMC, choose to install your plugin as a zip file, find your
+Using the GUI of Kodi, choose to install your plugin as a zip file, find your
 zip file, and you're done !

 download